Portland State University Visa Sponsorship Jobs USA

 Total Compensation Range & Benefits Statement

-The starting annual salary for this position will be $92,148 (at 1.0 FTE), but may be negotiated above this rate dependent upon the factors above, the budget of the hiring department, and approval from HR.
+The starting annual salary rate for this position will be between $65,100 and $75,686.
+The starting salary may be negotiable above this range, however it will be dependent upon the knowledge, experience, skills and abilities of the chosen candidate, the budget of the hiring department, and approval from HR.

 Application Instructions